harbandana/Sampling_Assignment/README.md

 ## Sample Size Computation
 The sample size (n) is computed using the formula: n=Z².p.(1-p)/E², where n represents the sample size, p denotes the standard deviation, Z is the z-score, and E is the margin of error.

-## Utilized Sampling Techniques
+## Sampling Techniques

-Simple Random Sampling
+- Simple Random Sampling
-Systematic Random Sampling
+- Systematic Random Sampling
-Cluster Sampling
+- Cluster Sampling
-Bootstrap Sampling
+- Bootstrap Sampling

-## Models for Assessment
+## Models Used for Evaluation

-Logistic Regression
+- Logistic Regression
-Support Vector Classifier
+- Support Vector Classifier (SVC)
-XGBoost Classifier
+- XGBoost Classifier
-Random Forest
+- Random Forest
-Gaussian Naive Bayes
+- Gaussian Naive Bayes
-Accuracy Scores

 ## Accuracy Scores